-- ☐ If you hold a permanent HKID or a HK dependent visa, you do not need a visa go straight to item 2 on P.6 - ☐ If you need a student visa to study in Hong Kong, send the below IMMEDIATELY to the College: - Completed Entry Visa Application Form; - One passport size photo (please scan, do not submit a photo of the photo); - Completed Consent Form; - A photocopy of the personal details page of your passport; (your passport should be valid for at least one year); - A photocopy of the personal details page of your both parents' passport with their signatures (if your parent does not have a passport, please send a copy of any official document, e.g. driver's licence or bank book, etc. with his/her name and signature on it.); - 6.
+- □ If you hold a permanent HKID or a HK dependent visa, you do not need a visa go straight to item 2 on P.6 - □ If you need a student visa to study in Hong Kong, please complete visa application: - 1.
+Please complete the ONLINE Visa Application Form and send the temporary visa number to visa@lpcuwc.edu.hk\. - 2.
+One passport size photo (please scan, do not submit a photo of the photo); - 3.
+Completed Consent Form\; - 4.
+Personal details page of your passport (must be valid for at least one year). - 5.
+A photocopy of the personal details page of both parents' passports, including their signatures.
+If a parent does not have a passport, please provide a copy of any official document (e.g., national ID card, driver's license or bank book) that includes their name and signature. - 6.
 A notarised copy / certified true copy of your birth certificate (translated in English) - 7.
 Financial proof document, e.g., the latest bank statement (in English, notarised translation is required if it is not in English) showing there is sufficient fund to meet your committed parental contribution.

-Please make sure all signatures on the forms are the same as on the passports.
+\Please make sure all signatures on the forms are the same as on the passports.